 At St Ita’s we welcome parents into our learning community and value their significant contribution to the education of their children.
 We promote open and honest communication and provide development opportunities for parents to enhance their role as the prime educators of children.

 St Ita’s has trained intervention teachers and teacher aides to assist children who experience difficulty in these crucial areas and to extend and challenge high functioning learners.
-Our students have access to specialist teachers in the areas of Digital Technology, Japanese, Art, Drama, Music and Physical Education.
+Our students have access to specialist teachers in the areas of Digital Technology, Japanese, Art, Music and Physical Education.